 It is worth beginning by noting that spontaneous language use cannot just be turned on at the flick of a switch.
 Educators should therefore seek to leverage the cumulative nature of language learning to promote a clear progression towards spontaneity.
 As part of this students can develop their skills and confidence from planned or structured speaking activities.

-Dr. Gianfranco Conti identifies three stages in this process.
-Firstly, there is a highly scaffolded and controlled practice stage in which the students receive lots of prompts and support.
+For example Dr. Gianfranco Conti identifies three stages in this process.
+Based on his arguments, there is firstly a highly scaffolded and controlled practice stage in which the students receive lots of prompts and support.
 Conti identifies that this stage requires intensive and extensive practice, with oral activities becoming progressively more challenging and seeking to elicit more ”varied and complex responses.”

 This stage is then followed by what Conti describes as a “consolidation and expansion phase in which the language practiced and learnt during the first phase is reinforced through activities aiming at strengthening retention in preparation for the next phase, in which communicative practice will occur without scaffolding.”
 Classroom activities should offer opportunities for extensive speaking practice and students should be encouraged to be brave and to take risks.